 The match likely ends the careers of many of the Springboks' veterans who strove so hard on Sunday to keep their World Cup defense alive: the captain John Smit who played 49 minutes in his 110th test on Sunday and his 17th straight World Cup match.

-Perhaps most prominent for South Africa was the giant flanker Schalk Burger, who carried the ball into contact fearlessly throughout the match, and who made desperate tackles and fought for the supply of loose ball through which the Springboks hoped to apply its game of pressure and territory.
+Perhaps the most prominent player for South Africa on Sunday was flanker Schalk Burger, who carried the ball into contact fearlessly throughout the match, and who made desperate tackles and fought for the supply of loose ball through which the Springboks hoped to apply its game of pressure and territory.

 Flanker David Pocock equally played a massive role in Australia's victory, forcing a steady succession of turnovers from a South African pack which was willing, physical but sometimes sluggish in the breakdown contest.
-It was in that area more than any other that the age of the Springboks team manifested itself.
+His was the decisive performance in the match.

 In a sense, the match saw the passing of the former champion, the aging Springboks, and the arrival of the young Australians who came of age in a test of individual character.